Everything about Tibet Trip — A Complete Travel Guide

 What to Eat in Tibet

 Most of the tea houses serve typical items like Yak mo: mo (steamed dumplings with yak meat), Tibetan noodles in broth, and stir-fried vegetables with rice.
-Chinese items that are usually common on the menu include chili chicken, double-fried pork meat, cashew chicken, and yak’s meat mixed with vegetables.
+Chinese items that are usually common on the menu include chili chicken, double-fried pork meat, cashew chicken, and yak meat mixed with vegetables.
 Also, in Lhasa, we will find international restaurants serving Pizzas as well as Nepali and Indian Thali sets.

 Cost of Traveling Tibet

 Traveling in and around Tibet isn’t economical as we need to go on a tour to travel there.
 It’s peculiarly high-priced if you want to spend more than a week there and explore more remote regions.
-For a week-long tour, we should expect to expense at least US$ 900 for all accommodation, guides, and visas.
+For a week-long tour, we should expect to spend at least US$ 900 for all accommodation, guides, and visas.

 Because of the rigid competition, trip prices you encounter online are usually around the same range.
-Our tours from Leaf Holidays Treks and Expedition are reasonably priced, keeping the quality of accommodation, the solace of our transportation and the full-fledged services from our guide and driver.
+Our tours from Leaf Holidays Treks and Expedition are reasonably priced, keeping the quality of accommodation, the solace of our transportation, and the full-fledged services from our guide and driver.

 Safety in Tibet

 There are no safety issues when it comes to safety and security in Tibet.
-If you have all the papers, permits and guided activities, it is not a matter of worry.
+If you have all the papers, permits, and guided activities, it is not a matter of worry.

 Staying Healthy in Tibet